liamtbo/liamtbo/README.md

 ## 🔮 Currently Creating

-- **Advanced RL Algorithms**: Fine-tuning **PPO** and **A3C** to build smarter, faster, and more autonomous systems. 🧬
-- **Network Security**: Strengthening defenses against threats in the cyber world. 🔒
-- **Autonomous Robotics**: Shaping the future of intelligent systems capable of learning, navigating, and adapting autonomously. 💡
+- **Building a Drone**: Designing and constructing an autonomous drone capable of performing complex tasks. 🚁
+- **Network Security**: Deepening my understanding of **network security**, learning to hack and defend networks to safeguard digital assets. 🔒

 ## 📡 Connect With Me!
 [LinkedIn](www.linkedin.com/in/liam-bouffard)